Prepared by Ken Macintyre and Barb Dobson

 The ochre trade

 Red ochre was an essential ingredient of traditional Aboriginal culture that was highly valued for its fine smooth texture and deep red colouring.
-Its place of origin often connected the user to the final resting place of a significant totem or ancestral being, such as the kangaroo, dingo or emu.
-Red ochre often symbolises the metamorphised blood of an ancestral being whereas yellow ochre was said to signify the fat or bile.
-Ochre obtained from places of spiritual significance, such as Wilgie Mia (literally wilgi, red ochre + mia, house, home) located in the Wajarri Yamatji country of the Weld Range (Murchison, Western Australia) was regarded as the potent blood of the ancestral kangaroo.
-The quest to obtain this sacred element could be likened to a pilgrimage-like expedition to the resting place of a totemic ancestor.
+Its place of origin often connected the user to the final resting place of a significant totem or ancestral being, such as the kangaroo, dingo or emu, where it symbolised the metamorphised blood of a particular ancestral being.
+Yellow ochre was often said to signify the fat or bile.
+Red ochre obtained from places of high spiritual significance, such as Wilgie Mia (literally wilgi, red ochre + mia, house, home, shelter) in the Weld Range in the Murchison, Western Australia (in Wajarri Yamatji country) was regarded as the potent blood of the ancestral kangaroo.
+The quest to obtain this sacred element may be likened to a pilgrimage-like expedition to the resting place of a totemic ancestor.
 Trade for such a precious resource was often conducted through an intricate network of song lines over considerable distances.
 There is anecdotal evidence to suggest that Noongar people from as far away as King George Sound and Esperance travelled to Wilgie Mia to obtain this precious substance.

 Ochre was a trade item that was exchanged between groups during large social and ceremonial gatherings.
 The meetings where ritual exchanges took place were known by the Noongar as mandjar.
 Bates (in White 1985: 281) describes an ochre deposit in the Perth area as follows: